Jericho Trail: Trail route

-Trail communities

-This official Blue-Blazed Jericho Trail passes through land located within the Oakville section of Watertown in Litchfield County.

-The Blue and Yellow-Dot blazed Whitestone-Jericho Connector Trail enters the southernmost "finger tip" of Thomaston in Litchfield County Connecticut.

-Landscape, geology, and natural environment

-From high points with unobscured views (e.g. in the winter) on the trail the white stone cliffs on the Mattatuck State Forest parcel across CT-262 ("Whitestone Cliffs" section) may be seen.

-History and folklore

-The Blue-Blazed Jericho Trail was created by the Connecticut Forest and Park Association.

 Origin and name

 The trail is named for Jericho Brook which the trail follows for a length of less than a mile in the upper northern half of the trail route.

-Historic sites

-Several rock formations found along the trail are called caves, though they are not strictly caves.

-The largest of these, the Watertown Leatherman's Cave, is a rock shelter which can be found slightly north of the northern trail head at the Mattatuck Trail junction.

 Folklore

 The Leatherman was a nineteenth-century vagabond who traveled approximately ten miles a day in a thirty-four (34) day circular route between New York's Hudson River in the west and the Connecticut River in the east.
 His circuit was also bounded by Long Island Sound in the South and the Litchfield Hills in the north.

-The Leatherman spent each night in a different 'cave' on his route where he had usually left a supply of firewood and tinder to start a fire soon after he arrived.
-The fire's heat would warm the stone sides of the 'cave' and allow it to stay warm throughout the night.
-Most of the cave's provided an opening for the fire's smoke to exit while still providing shelter from cold wind and rain.
-The Leatherman would accept food and drink (and occasional lodging and/or treatment when ill) from concerned charitable citizens along the route.

-He was known as the "Leatherman" for the outfit he wore, which was made of roughly stitched together patches of leather.

-He was found dead in March 1889 near Ossining New York in his Saw Mill Woods rock shelter (apparently of mouth cancer due to his use of tobacco) and is buried at the Sparta Cemetery, Route 9, Scarborough, New York.
+He was found dead in March 1889 near Ossining, New York, in his Saw Mill Woods rock shelter (apparently of mouth cancer due to his use of tobacco) and is buried at the Sparta Cemetery, Route 9, Scarborough, New York.